 Upon enrollment, you will receive a Baby Room Handbook listing all the rules and guidelines we have to give the very best and most consistent care to your child.
 We will attempt to emulate your baby's home environment as much as our guidelines allow.
 You will have the opportunity to inquire regarding specific policies as you read through the handbook.

-Furthermore, Country Village Day School publishes a weekly newsletter at the beginning of each week.
-This letter consists of reminders and information regarding upcoming events at Country Village Day School.
-Weekly newsletters are written in each classroom to update you on what happened that week in the class and also what is to come in the following week.
+Country Village Day School also publishes a weekly newsletter on Friday’s.
+Weekly classroom newsletters are shared to update families on what happened that week in the class and upcoming happenings.
 Younger children also receive daily sheets detailing their day.

 You ask... how can I get involved?